-All skiers/boarders wishing to participate in a Wednesday program event must provide phone or email notice to the hot line prior to 8 PM on the Sunday preceding the event.
-Appendix 3 lists the scheduled events for the season and Appendix 4 includes voice mail instructions for accessing the hot line to provide attendance notice and receive updates on possible event cancelation.
+All skiers/boarders wishing to participate in a Wednesday program event must provide an email notice to the Administration and Social Coordinator, Murielle Arseneau, at marseneau@bell.net prior to 9 PM on the Sunday preceding the event.
+The weekly skier notification form can be found on the Ski Hawks web site at www.skihawksottawa.ca.
+The form can be submitted from the web site.
+Appendix 3 lists the scheduled events for the season.